 - 4 large leaves of Swiss chard, blanched and torn, stems cut into pieces

 - 3 tablespoons olive oil, plus one tablespoon

 - 1/4 teaspoon dried red pepper flakes

 - 6 tablespoons breadcrumbs, divided

 - Aluminum foil

 - Preheat your oven to 350 degrees F. Cook the pasta shells according to package directions, then drain them and place on a baking sheet or dish so they don’t touch each other.

-- Place the tofu mixture in a large bowl and season with the salt, black pepper, oregano, and red pepper flakes.
+- Place the tofu mixture in a large bowl and season with 4 tablespoons of bread crumbs, the salt, black pepper, oregano, and red pepper flakes.
 Mix to combine.
 Add the pine nuts and mix again.

 - Spoon about 2 tablespoons of pasta sauce across the bottom of a small baking dish.